2024 Spring Break in Florida

 There is even a darker side.
 Last year, during spring break in Panama City Beach there were 160 arrests and 75 guns confiscated in just one weekend alone!
 Serious injuries, an untold number of hospitalizations and an influx of drug dealers created havoc for this town of less than 19,000 people.

 It seems that some spring breakers are determined to venture into risky behavior.
 Drugs, sex, alcohol, and over-the-top rowdiness end up ruining, or at least altering a few lives.
+Even more problematic is that Florida Spring Break has drawn a crowd that is not college kids, just trouble making people looking for trouble.

 In every popular spring break destination, arrests and crime goes up.
 Unfortunately, some young adults end up with arrest records, fines and residual problems that they must carry the burden of for the rest of their lives.